What’s in your Tack Trunk?

 Grooming your horse increases blood flow to the surface of the skin.
 Plus, a grooming session can be therapeutic for both horse and rider.

 Gloves are always an excellent addition to your tack trunk It’s a good idea to have gloves for practice and a separate pair for competitions.

 Yes, I would not live without my mirror.
 I use it to make sure my hair stays inside my helmet.
 My whiteboard is handly for my to do’s such as mucking my stall and cleaning my tack.

 You never know when a hairnet will come in handy.
 In most cases, hairnets come two to a pack, so we recommend packing two separate packs to keep you covered.
 It’s also recommended to bring some hair ties as well.

-Nothing looks better in a competition than a pair of polished boots.
+Nothing looks better in competition than a pair of polished boots.
 Boot polish should always have a welcome place in your tack trunk.

 During the summer, horses are endlessly vexed by massive swarms of flies.
-Help your horse keep its sanity by packing along a fly veil.
+Help your horse keep its sanity by packing along with a fly veil.

 Horse treats and cookies

 Your horse deserves to be rewarded when they follow your commands successfully.
 Pack along horse treats and cookies to reward your worthy steed when they accomplish tasks.